jasongrimes/silex-simpleuser/README.md

 Requirements
 ------------

-This service depends on Doctrine DBAL from the [DoctrineServiceProvider](http://silex.sensiolabs.org/doc/providers/doctrine.html).
+SimpleUser depends on the [DoctrineServiceProvider](http://silex.sensiolabs.org/doc/providers/doctrine.html).
+(This provides a basic DBAL--database abstraction layer--not the full Doctrine 2 ORM.)

 In addition, if you want to use the optional controller provider to set up simple routes for form-based authentication and user management, the [Session](http://silex.sensiolabs.org/doc/providers/session.html),